Dangers of Drinking Isopropyl Rubbing Alcohol

 Alcohol use disorder affects 7.2% of the adult population in the United States, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 That is about 17 million people ages 18 and older.
-People who struggle with this condition are unable to moderate how much they drink, crave alcohol, and may be physically dependent on alcohol.
-However, because alcohol is widely available for purchase, and legal for people ages 21 and older to consume in the U.S., it is easy to access.

 Sometimes, people may be unable to get beer, wine, or liquor, causing them to resort to other substances.
 In some instances, a person’s body may develop such a high tolerance that they begin to seek out stronger forms of alcohol to consume, hoping to achieve their original level of intoxication.
-While drinking too much ethanol, the alcohol chemical at the base of alcoholic beverages, can cause serious harm to the brain and body, consuming other types of alcohol can be even more toxic.
+While drinking too much ethanol—the alcohol chemical at the base of alcoholic beverages—can cause serious harm to the brain and body, consuming other types of alcohol can be even more toxic.
 One of these dangerous forms of alcohol is isopropyl alcohol.

 Isopropyl alcohol is often called rubbing alcohol because it is a powerful solvent that can clean up chemicals like paint or grease.
 It comes in several purity levels, as high as 99% isopropyl alcohol.
-Household versions may be as low as 60% and up to 95%.
-Most rubbing alcohol is a mixture of 70% isopropyl alcohol and 30% water.
-While it is a useful chemical and found in many households and stores, it is imperative not to confuse isopropyl alcohol with consumable alcohol; industrial solvents like isopropyl alcohol are never intended for human consumption.
+Household versions are often between 60% and up to 95% alcohol.

 What Are the Effects of Drinking Rubbing Alcohol?